amchess/BrainLearn/Readme.md

 ## UCI parameters

-BrainLearn hash the same options as BrainFish, but it implements a persisted learning algorithm, managing a file named experience.bin.
+BrainLearn hash the same options as BrainFish, but it implements a persisted learning algorithm, managing a file named experience.exp.

 It is a collection of one or more positions stored with the following format (similar to in memory Stockfish Transposition Table):